-Source Mitigant Secured financing (high-quality liquid asset securities) Being a securities lender/cash borrower: intrinsically a risk mitigant since correlation leads to a "right-way" exposure.
+Source Mitigant Secured financing (high-quality liquid asset securities) The trading volumes of such instruments depict the "right-way" risk that makes such assets appropriate for designation as HQLA.
 Execution under market-standard Global Master Repurchase Agreement ("GMRA") documentation with major counterparties, or at Eurex or NBB; with daily margining.
 Concentration limits embedded in the Risk Appetite Statement.
 Secured financing and revolving credit facilities Execution only with top-tier international counterparties. (less liquid assets) Limits by counterparty.
 Exposure to hedging counterparties Execution under market-standard International Swaps and Derivatives Association ("ISDA") documentation with major counterparties; daily margining.
 All Interest rate swaps are cleared through Eurex Clearing (CCP) which limits counterparty risk.
 All hedging instruments are highly liquid and based on easily observable market data.
-Residential mortgage lending in the Netherlands Lending against residential real estate collateral, and loans are covered by the Nationale Hypotheek Garantie ("NHG") which covers up to 90% of the losses that remain after a foreclosure.
-Encroachment (Group effects a foreign- currency client payment before euro funds have cleared) Exposure very short-term in nature.
+Residential mortgage lending in the Netherlands Lending against residential real estate collateral: NHG segment loans are covered by the Nationale Hypotheek Garantie ("NHG") which covers up to 90% of the losses that remain after a foreclosure.
+Buy-to-Let professional segment: Loans are granted based on DSCR and LTV according to the Risk Appetite Limits set by the Board.
+Residential mortgage lending in Belgium Lending against residential real estate collateral.
+The Belgian mortgage activity is aimed at a controlled risk segment (i.e. higher than average DSTI's yet acceptable LTV and residual income).
+Portfolio limits documented in the Risk Appetite Statement including limits set by the Belgian supervisor on LTV which are monitored monthly.
+Encroachment (Bank effects a foreign-currency client payment before euro funds have cleared) Exposure very short-term in nature.